mnot/I-D/rfc5988bis/draft.md

 This document specifies relation types for Web links, and defines a registry for them.
 It also defines the use of such links in HTTP headers with the Link header field.

+--- note_Note_to_Readers

+Draft-00 is a copy of RFC5988; the only changes are the removal of the initial registrations (since that job is done) and formatting.

 --- middle